apache/trafficserver/CONTRIBUTING.md

 -------------------------

-Since Github _PRs_ and _Issues_ are now our primary way of tracking both code changes and outstanding issues, it's important the we wall play nicely.
+Since Github _PRs_ and _Issues_ are now our primary way of tracking both code changes and outstanding issues, it's important that we all play nicely.
 Here are a few simple rules to follow:

 1. Always branch off the master branch, unless you are requesting a subsequent